Ynn/selfstar/exercises/follow-me.md

 Implement the FollowMeConfiguration interface into your main application class.

-Provide this interface as a service (follow the instruction given in the getting started section).
+Provide this interface as a service (follow the instructions given in the getting started section).

 Deploy your application and check that your service is provided in the Felix console : [http://localhost:8080/system/console/bundles](http://localhost:8080/system/console/bundles).

 Export the package org.example.follow.me.configuration as explained in the [using multiple bundles](http://local.self-star.net:8888/article/for-beginners/multiple-bundles) tutorial.

-<u>Question 2 - Implementing a small manager:</u> You will create a very basic manager to adjust the number of lights to turn on in the rooms based on administrator's decisions.
+<u>Question 2 - Implementing a small manager:</u> You will create a very basic manager to adjust the number of lights to turn on in the rooms based on the administrator's decisions.

 Your manager will understand (more) "high level goals" such as "High Illuminance", "Medium Illuminance", "Low Illuminance" and configure the number of lights accordingly.